Preheat oven to 350 degrees F.

 ; reserve the oil.

-, salt and pepper together in a large bowl.
+the eggs, milk, salt and pepper together in a large bowl.
 Drain excess oil off of the potato mixture.
 Add the potatoes and onions to the egg mixture and combine until they are completely mixed in.
-Set the bowl aside for about 15 minutes to let the potatoes release some of their starches into the eggs
+Set the bowl aside for about 15 minutes to let the potatoes release some of their starches into the eggs.

 *Cook's Note: The Yukon potatoes should be sliced using a mandolin.